“Retreat, rethink and only respond if you need to do so. “

 They trick you into it.

-The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something they are incapable of and one of the many things that separates us from them.
+The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something they are incapable of and one of the many things that separate us from them.

 Who started what is irrelevant?
 If you are with someone who brings out the worst in you (even the most caring people have a breaking point.), a narcissist will argue with anyone and everyone, if you’re behaving out of character around certain people, if they bring out a side you don’t like about yourself, it’s time to break free.

 They will trick you into reacting so you are fully aware you are not perfect. ( no one is.)
 They will threaten to tell others that you are not happy with your own behaviour as it’s not like you.
 They know you feel worse about yourself; they wear you down slowly over time, so you no longer feel good enough.
 You lose your integrity and stay trapped in the cycle of abuse.